datenhahn/componentrenderer/README.md

 In case you wonder <tt>grid.setCellStyleGenerator(grid.getCellStyleGenerator());</tt> is a nasty hack to force the grid to rerender.

+## HeaderGenerator

+The header generators make it very easy to generate headers for all bean properties and generated properties.
+See the ResourceBundleComponentHeaderGenerator for an example.

+    componentGridDecorator.generateHeaders(new ResourceBundleTextHeaderGenerator(ViewComponents.getLabels()));

+The method <tt>generateHeaders</tt> calls the HeaderGenerators <tt>getHeader</tt> method for every property and sets its header-caption.
+You should use that method once you have set the columns you want to use.

+There are the following types of HeaderGenerators:

+ * TextHeaderGenerator
+ * HtmlHeaderGenerator
+ * ComponentHeaderGenerator

 # Server-Side Memory Use

 I used jvisualvm to check if the components were released correctly.
 Below you find the screenshots.